alexivan04/PyCharmPlugin/README.md

 Once installed, the plugin will automatically show a widget on the **status bar** in PyCharm displaying the current data type of the selected variable in your code.

 ### Widget Behavior

-- **Hover**: Hover over any variable in the code, and the widget will show its current type.
+**Hover**: Hover over any variable in the code, and the widget will show its current type.
-- **Click**: Clicking the widget provides a drop-down menu for advanced options, including variable manipulation and debugging.

 ## Development